tc39/notes/meetings/2025-04/april-14.md

 ABO: So the last time that we presented this in full was in Tokyo, and we gave a brief summary of the changes since then in December; but basically, one of the things that Mozilla highlighted for this proposal was that it increases the size of potential memory leaks.

 ABO: If you have this in the web, this code used to only keep alive the callback and any scopes that closes over.
-If there can be any click event, the callback is not a leak, and for the scopes it crosses over, it is only a leak if it keeps alive things that are not used by the function.
+If there can be any click event, the callback is not a leak, and for the scopes it closes over, it is only a leak if it keeps alive things that are not used by the function.
 And I know that sometimes engines keep more things alive than they should for closed over scopes, but that is a trade-off they make.

 ABO: In the proposal as we presented it in Tokyo, `addEventListener` implicitly captures an `AsyncContext.Snapshot`, and a lot of the entries in the snapshot, a lot of those values will not be used by the callback, even if the snapshot itself is used, so this could be a leak—or will be a leak in most cases.